Help From Work

 Playing games – feed the hungry

 Emailing – benefit sick children

-We’ve provided two free downloadable guides for you to acquaint yourself with the microvolunteering concept:
+We’ve provided two free guides to download and acquaint yourself with the microvolunteering concept.

 Introduction to Microvolunteering